 Julia Roberts circa Pretty Woman, Carrie Bradshaw in Sex and the City Season 1, but also Drew Barrymore in the ’90s and Zendaya’s natural hair (pictured, below).
 Also, check out the "Permspiration" page on Hershesons website.

-The perms always have to start being slighter tighter, but after two weeks, they totally soften up and last around three months.
-Just like when you have your hair tonged, the waves and curls slowly drop and soften out into how your hair was before.
+The perms always have to start out slightly tighter, but after two weeks, they totally soften up, and they last around three months.
+Just like when you have your hair ironed with a curler, the waves and curls slowly drop and soften out into how your hair was before.
 If you go for a tighter curl, it will last longer and will drop into a wave as it leaves the hair, which my clients have loved.

 Yes, it does suit all hair types.
 Straight hair will see the biggest transformation, of course, but I have had curly-haired clients come to make their curls tighter and more defined.